Tree Lucerne Moth

 The adult moth appears in two basic forms.
 In the eastern states of Australia, it has dark brown forewings, and bright yellow hind wings with a black border.

-In South Australia and Western Australia, the forewings are more black and white.
+In South Australia and Western Australia, the forewings are darker and have a broad pale sumarginal band.

 The wingspan is about 3 cms.
 The labial palps on the head are lengthened and stretched out, and look like a birds beak.